nashbio/policies/source/sections/01-introduction.md

 # 1. Introduction

 Nashville Biosciences, LLC ("Nashbio") is committed to ensuring the confidentiality, privacy, integrity, and availability of all electronic protected health information (ePHI) it receives, maintains, processes and/or transmits on behalf of its Customers.
-As providers of compliant, hosted infrastructure used by health technology vendors, developers, designers, agencies, custom development shops, and enterprises, Nashbio strives to maintain compliance, proactively address information security, mitigate risk for its Customers, and assure known breaches are completely and effectively communicated in a timely manner.
-The following documents address core policies used by Nashbio to maintain compliance and assure the proper protections of infrastructure used to store, process, and transmit ePHI for Nashbio Customers.
+As providers of compliant, hosted infrastructure used by health technology vendors, developers, designers, agencies, custom development shops, and enterprises, Nashbio strives to maintain compliance, proactively address information security, mitigate risk for its Customers, and assure the proper protections of infrastructure used to store, process, and transmit ePHI for Nashbio Customers.

 Nashbio provides secure and compliant hosted de-identified data for research and development.
 This hosted data falls into two broad categories: 1) **De-identified Research Extracts** 2) **Data as a Service (DaaS)**.
 These Categories are cited throughout policies as Customers in each category inherit different policies, procedures, and obligations from Nashbio.

 ## 1.1 Data as a Service (DaaS)

 DaaS Customers utilize hosted data infrastructure from Nashbio to deploy, host, and scale custom developed applications that utilize Nashbio configured databases and datasets.
 These customers are deployed into compliant infrastructure managed by Nashbio.
 Nashbio does not have insight or access into application level data of DaaS Customers and, as such, does not have the ability to secure or manage risk associated with application level vulnerabilities and security weaknesses.
-Nashbio makes every effort to reduce the risk of unauthorized disclosure, access, and/or breach of DaaS Customer data through network (firewalls, dedicated IP spaces, etc) and server settings (encryption at rest and in transit, etc).
+Nashbio makes every effort to reduce the risk of unauthorized disclosure, access, and/or breach of DaaS Customer data through network (firewalls, dedicated IP spaces, etc) and server settings (encryption at rest and in transit, etc)(§4).

 ## 1.2 Compliance Inheritance